Note: Examples provided in this blog post use ChatGPT 3.5

 Now, you might be wondering what would happen if no context was provided in our prompt and we opted for something simpler.
 Let’s assume that we use the following prompt instead:

-Provide some sample sentence stems that might be useful for English Learners responding to literature.
+Provide some sample sentence stems that might be useful for ELLs responding to literature.

 Prompting ChatGPT with this request, we get the following: